nlpia/nlpia-bot/README.md

 - Aliya (@beetpoet) working on a new *mystery* feature
 - Hobson (@hobson) working on infrastructure (CI and deployment of webapp)
 - Travis (@travis-harper) markhov chain reply selection and other data science enhancements
+- Xavier (@blackshields) employment counselor bot for workforce.org and the city of San Diego
 - You -- What big chatbot idea would you like to make a reality?

 ## Next Steps